DeadMG/puppy-buffer-combinator/README.md

 ## Current status

 This is the first release of my first mod, although I've stolen a lot of code from people more experienced than me.
 It works as far as I've tested it which is strictly not very much.
 If you encounter any issues, please raise a GH issue.

+## Credits
+Kryojenik's LTN Combinator; got me started with a lot of the basics and a couple bits are still mostly copied from there.